MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Remove-AadrmRoleBasedAdministrator.md

 ```

 ### -SecurityGroupDisplayName
-Specifies the display name of a user or group.
+Specifies the display name of a user or group that should no longer have administrative rights for the Azure Rights Management service.

-The cmdlet removes Azure Rights Management administrative rights for the user or group identified by the name that you specify.

 ```yaml
 Type: String